mcxraider/nepal-finance-bot/README.md

    - This will create the `sheet_token.json` and `drive_token.json` files for future sessions.

 3. **Bot Activation**:
-   Once the bot is running, start interacting with it by searching for it in Telegram and typing `/start`.
+   Once the bot is running, start interacting with it by searching for it in Telegram with the username `@nepalfinancebot` and typing `/start`.

 ## Bot Commands and Interactions